COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 Is it illegal to request or demand rent?

 As of March 27, “covered properties” may not serve notices, see “Federal” above.
+This means Section 8 and residential mortgages.

 As of March 23, no, you can still require rent be paid and issue an eviction notice.
 Hold that thought: